 Since travel has declined worldwide, regular security lines are shorter.
 But PreCheck lines “are the emptiest I’ve ever seen them,” Griff says.
 “On a recent flight from New York to Los Angeles, I was the only passenger in the PreCheck line, whereas the regular security checkpoint was backed up to the line’s entrance,” he says.

 If you’re a business traveler and you can expense TSA PreCheck, even better.

 What’s more, there are some travel credit cards with perks that include PreCheck membership reimbursement as a credit.
-The American Express Platinum and Chase Sapphire Reserve are two cards with this benefit.
+The Platinum Card® from American Express and Chase Sapphire Reserve® are two cards with this benefit.
 Check the benefits of your existing cards to make sure.

 No, Not Worth It

 If you don’t plan to fly again in the near future, you may want to wait to apply so as not to waste time in your membership.